YeoLab/sailor/README.md

 # Software for Accurately Identifying Locations Of RNA-editing (SAILOR)

-SAILOR implements published methodologies to assess A-to-I RNA editing in a specific tissue and developed a robust platform for easy identification of editing.
-The SAILOR software is publicly available and designed for ease of use to run with one single command, requiring only a BAM-formatted file of the sequence alignments, a FASTA-formatted reference genome sequence (of any organism or cell-type), and a BED-formatted file of known SNPs.
-Notably, SAILOR allows the user to specify a range of filtering criteria including: Non A-to-I mismatch rate, location of mismatches (to account for biases at the end of reads), and a minimum read coverage required to call variants.
+SAILOR implements published methodologies to assess adenosine to inosine changes in RNA-SEQ data for easy identification of transcriptome-wide editing.
+The SAILOR pipeline is available as both a CWL workflow and as a Singularity image and is designed for ease of use to run with one command.
+It requires a [BAM](https://genome.ucsc.edu/FAQ/FAQformat.html#format5.1)-formatted file of the sequence alignments, a [FASTA](http://genetics.bwh.harvard.edu/pph/FASTA.html)-formatted reference genome sequence (of any organism or cell-type), and a [BED3](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)-formatted file of known SNPs.
+SAILOR allows the user to specify a range of filtering criteria including: Non A-to-I mismatch rate, location of mismatches (to account for biases at the end of reads), and a minimum read coverage required to call variants.
 Users may relax any of these filtering criteria and/or pursue analysis of A-to-I editing sites with lower confidence scores.

 # Installation: